ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Holmgang Target

 You cannot move or use maneuver.
 You cannot kill whoever has [Holmgang Source][Status: Holmgang Source].

+### Status: Holos

+After Armor Damage that you take is decreased by 10%.
+The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.

 ### Status: Horoscope